top of page

 3. Most plans utilize a network of medical providers.
 Going out-of-network may be prohibited or more expensive

-4. Drug plan benefits may not be as rich as a stand-alone plan
+4. Drug plan benefits may or may not be as rich as a stand-alone plan

 5. Medical benefits may not be as rich as original Medicare